-Course material will be presented in lecture format, as well as through discussion and group work.
-PowerPoint slides used in lecture will be made available to students on the OWL website.
+Course material will be presented in lecture format.
+PowerPoint slides used in lecture will be made available to students on the OWL website by Sunday evening.
+Class discussion is an integral part of this course.
 It is recommended that students do the required readings before coming to class each week